 As the story goes, the French planned an invasion of the Mexican state after the latter defaulted on debt they owed to European governments.
 Napoleon III, the French president at the time, thought it would be a perfect opportunity to expand their empire.
 In late 1861, the French armed forces started in the city of Veracruz and forced its people and government to retreat north.

 Since the French were confident they would be victorious, they focused in on the city of Puebla.
 The Mexican president at the time, Benito Juárez, knew the French were coming for them, so he brought together a group of 2,000 people to fight back.
 Long story short: May 5th arrived, the French attacked and ended up retreating after losing nearly 500 soldiers (versus the Mexican state, which lost less than 100).
 According to The Independent, the battle wasn’t that significant, but it did represent a “symbolic victory” for the Mexican forces.
 The French eventually left a few years later in 1867.

 It’s even said that Cinco de Mayo isn’t celebrated in Mexico as much as it is here in the United States.
+In fact, for most Mexican people, life continues as normal on May 5th, because it is not a federal holiday there.
+For those who live in the state of Puebla, the day is observed, mostly through recreations of the battle and festivities to celebrate the win.
 So why is this important to know?

 Let this tweet sum it up for you:

 Now that you have the history behind it, you’ll actually know what you’re celebrating every year on May 5th.
 And while we’re all for having a safe, good time, please just be mindful that appropriating someone’s culture is never a good look!
 Yes, that means no sombreros.
 Instead, think about ordering takeout from your favorite Mexican-owned restaurant and supporting the holiday that way.